 BMC German Infantry - Part II

-Compared to other MG teams from other manufacturers, this one is a bit awkward.
+This machine gun team was cut from the ones I painted.
+I already had 10 prone figures and these were the least well sculpted of them all.
 Even to take this picture I had to find an angle that would make them look a bit better.

 BMC German Infantry - Part III

 At the time I painted all the other German figures I thought that there was not much use for a dead guy on a war-game.
-Since I started working on this blog however, I have come to realize that these poses would make the posts with battle scenes more realistic, so now I wish I had painted them.
-I guess I will get to it at some point.
+Since I started working on this blog however, I have come to realize that these poses would make the posts with battle scenes more realistic.
+I might come back to him at some point.

 BMC British Infantry - Part I